 Another improvement in the Dyson V10 over the V8 is the torque drive head that has Dyson claims has better agitation and comes with two adjustable gates.
 These gates make it possible for this tool to pick up large piles of dirt without plowing it forward.

-Second, the gates allow the torque drive tool to pick up large debris such as cheerios.
+Second, the gates allow the torque drive tool to pick up large debris, such as Cheerios.

 Other tools